Boco: Benin has for some time been one of the best nations in Africa | Goal.com

 In an interview with Benin Sports, the 33-year-old pointed toward the unpredictability of football as a reminder that anything is possible for Benin.

-“Personally, there are no small teams and whatever the groups [are], everything is possible,” Boco told Benin Sport.
+“Personally, there are no small teams and whatever the groups [are], everything is possible,” Boco told Benin Sports.

 “So let's be positive.
 Benin will shine by the grace of God.
 We will be behind them."